aselshall/aea/README.md

 - Critical thinking exercise: Is the Earth warming?

 ## Course Materials
-Slides and videos will be available on Canvas.
+Slides and videos are available on Canvas.
 Key references used in preparing course materials include:
 - *Civil Engineering Reference Manual for the PE Exam*, 14th Ed. by Michael R. Lindeburg
 - *Fluid Mechanics Fundamentals and Applications*, 3rd Ed. by Yunus Cengel and John Cimbala
 - *Numerical Methods for Engineers*, 8th Ed. by Steven Chapra and Raymond Canale